tiepdotme/redant-home/jobs/senior-ruby-developer.markdown

 layout: job
 slug: senior-ruby-developer
 title: Senior Ruby Developer
-summary: We&#8217;re looking for an experienced Ruby developer.
+summary: We&#8217;re looking for an experienced Ruby developmenter.
+You really know your stuff, and you're looking for a great place to work on interesting projects.
 ---

 ### Us